 The answer is not to follow in the footsteps of reactive states like Wisconsin, New Hampshire, and Ohio who have ordered or urged teachers not to "friend" students on social-networking sites.
 While it may be an easier solution for schools, it is not what is best for our students.
 If we want to ensure students are empowered to successfully communicate, operate, and make a difference in the world, we need to stop trying as The Post suggests, “to find policies that address teacher-student communication on Facebook” and instead enforce policies that address appropriate and inappropriate behavior regardless of the medium.
 That doesn't mean removing adults from the online worlds of students.
 It means ensuring that adults and children interact in safe and appropriate ways regardless of the medium that empower them to be self-directed, globally-connected learners and leaders.

-You have read this article facebook / facebook for parents / facebook for teachers / friending students on facebook with the title Facebook Doesn’t Get Teachers Fired - Inappropriate Behavior Does.
-You can bookmark this page URL http://benncam.blogspot.com/2010/10/facebook-doesnt-get-teachers-fired.html.
+with the title Facebook Doesn’t Get Teachers Fired - Inappropriate Behavior Does.
+You can bookmark this page URL https://benncam.blogspot.com/2010/10/facebook-doesnt-get-teachers-fired.html.
 Thanks!

 No comment for "Facebook Doesn’t Get Teachers Fired - Inappropriate Behavior Does"